The land currently known as Mangarara Station has been transformed over the last 200-700 years.

 - A partnership with Air New Zealand in 2008 which led to the planting of 85,000 native trees adjacent to a small remnant of virgin native forest.

-- Planting native and exotic trees around farm dams (small lakes) and in shelter belts to protect soils, provide shade & shelter, sequester carbon and enhance biodiversity.
+- Planting native and exotic trees around farm dams (small lakes) and in shelter belts to protect soils, provide shade & shelter for livestock, sequester carbon and enhance biodiversity.

 - Building a small dairy shed, introducing Berkshire pigs and developing a composting system.